wints/documentation/ingredients/sdk_routing/auto_routing.md

 ### Setup your Activity for deep linking

 Once a link has been clicked, a Branch session has been initialized and the deep link key is detected, the Activity will show.
+For example, this could be an Activty used to show a product.

+#### Retrieve parameters on Activity start

 The following code snippet shows an example of how to configure said Activity.
-For example, this could be an Activty used to show a product.

 {% highlight java %}
 @Override